 People should not visit if they have any signs of an illness that can be spread from person-to-person.
 This includes a cough, sore throat, fever, rash, or diarrhea.

 How will this change my care in the clinic?

-Be sure to tell the health care workers that you have had an MDR or XDR infection in the past.
-For example: “I was diagnosed with XDR in the urine in June 2017.”
+Be sure to tell the health care workers that you have had an MDR infection in the past year.
+For example: “I was diagnosed with an MDRO in the urine 5 months ago.”

 In some clinic settings, health care workers will wear gowns and gloves when they care for you.
 This is known as contact isolation precautions.
 This lowers the risk of spreading these germs to other patients and protects the health care workers.

-Your health care team should wash their hands with soap and water or uses alcohol hand gel before and after they care for you.
+Your health care team should wash their hands with soap and water or use alcohol gel before and after they care for you.
 If you do not see them clean their hands, ask them to do so.

 What do I need to do in my own home?